 If you love cheese as much as we do, you’ll want to take in the full sensory experience that every cheese has to offer.
 For most cheeses, the rind is a key part of that.
-Think of a cheese rind as the protective blanket surrounding the outside of your cheese, but that's not the only purpose it serves.
+You can think of a cheese rind as the protective blanket surrounding the outside of your cheese, but keep in mind that's not the only purpose it serves.

-The rind isn't just there to protect cheese from the elements: it can impart its own unique flavor and texture onto your cheese.
+The rind isn't just there to protect cheese from the elements: it can impart its own unique flavor and texture to your cheese.

 Rinds You Should Eat

 Flavored rinds are lovingly created by soaking or rubbing the outside of the cheese with another ingredient like beer, wine, fresh black pepper, or even espresso.
-We already know that wine and cheese is a match made in heaven.
-But what if you rubbed the outside of an aged cheddar with green chartreuse?
-Answer: a glorious flavored rind.
-These rinds were expertly crafted to complement whatever cheese they enshrine, creating a whole new cheese experience.
+We already know that wine and cheese is a match made in heaven, but what if you rubbed the outside of an aged cheddar with green chartreuse?
+Answer: a glorious flavored rind!
+These rinds are expertly crafted to complement whatever cheese they enshrine, creating a whole new cheese experience.
 Do yourself a favor and try them out.
 Your taste buds will thank you.

 A “washed rind” describes any cheese that was treated with a brine rinse.
-During the aging process, many cheeses are gently bathed in a saltwater wash, often with added cultures.
+During the aging process, many cheeses are gently bathed in a saltwater wash that often includes added cultures.

-This technique helps bring out the natural savory flavors of the cheese and introduces funky aromas on the naturally occurring rind that gently diffuse into the bordering cheese.
+This technique helps bring out the natural savory flavors of the cheese and introduces funky aromas on the naturally occurring rind that gently diffuse into the bordering cheese paste.